vdmit11/contextvars-registry/docs/context_var_ext.rst

   ...     default='en'
   ... )

-But, there is an alternative way: instead of a default value, you pass a function that produces a default value, and pass it as the ``deferred_default`` argument::
+But, there is an alternative way: instead of a default value, you have a function that produces a default value, and pass it as the ``deferred_default`` argument::

   >>> locale_var = ContextVarExt(